Jinxiansen/JHUD/README.md

 ## License

-JWiFi is released under the [MIT license](LICENSE).
+JHUD is released under the [MIT license](LICENSE).
 See LICENSE for details.